 DOG.
 From the underdogs of California’s overcrowded municipal shelters to the street dogs of Mexico, Family Dog Rescue gives dogs in need a second chance.
-We welcome these dogs into our San Francisco shelter and foster program, providing them with medical care, temperament analysis, spay/neuter, vaccinations and finally, a loving family of their own.
+We welcome these dogs into our Sonoma shelter and foster program, providing them with medical care, temperament analysis, spay/neuter, vaccinations and finally, a loving family of their own.
 Family Dog Rescue is proud to save dogs of all kinds, including puppies, adults, mixed breeds, purebreds, and dogs with disabilities.

 HUMAN.
 Our experienced, compassionate family of shelter volunteers and staff ensure that our dogs receive proper enrichment and socialization from the time they enter our program to the day they find their new home (and beyond).
 Our adoption process looks past any formulaic checklist of the perfect dog owner.
 We treat our potential adopters just as we treat our dogs – on an individual basis.
 We are proud to connect people to their perfect dog, creating families with every adoption.